 I also happily agree that any software or reports that I write for you are works for hire in terms of copyright.
-For software, however, your bill will be lower (for needing less of my time) and my enthusiasm about working for you will be greater if you allow me to use my own headers and libraries without risking that you claim ownership of them or deny me the continued reuse of them.
+For software, however, your bill will be lower and my enthusiasm about working for you will be greater if you allow me to use my own headers and libraries without risking that you claim ownership of them or deny me the continued reuse of them.

-If in the course of working on your software I invent something such that you can patent it, then it’s entirely yours: I renounce all interest.
+If in the course of working on your software I invent something such that you can patent, then it’s entirely yours: I renounce all interest.

 Engage me for research, if you want, and then it’s entirely yours, but what I ordinarily sell is the application of research to your problem, not the research itself.
 Unless you are specifically commissioning research into Windows, then any attempt by you to claim ownership of discoveries and know-how about Windows—or even to restrict my future development of such discoveries and know-how should I have become aware of them while working on your problem—means at best that I can’t risk applying any such knowledge to your problem for your benefit.
 I can instead be no more than a capable programmer, bringing to your work my substantial experience with Windows programming but applying only what is public knowledge.
 Why would you want to cripple the work I can do for you?

 An example may help.
 If while I work on your software I notice a defect in Windows, then my professional duty to you for what you pay me is discharged by saving your software from falling to the defect.
-Whether I then make a detailed study of the defect on my own dime, and write it up for publication, or conceivably collect a bounty, is my business.
+Whether I then make a detailed study of the defect on my own time at my own cost, and write it up for publication is my business.
 Deny or frustrate that business if you must, but do not expect that my published fees account for it.
-If your needs for intellectual property require that you claim even discoveries that merely pertain to the work I do for you, as you might reasonably for work done by an employee, then be honest about the process of discovery: make an offer of full-time employment or pay full freight for the research.
+If your needs for intellectual property require that you claim even discoveries that merely pertain to the work I do for you, as you might reasonably for work done by an employee, then be honest about the processes: make an offer of full-time employment or pay full freight for the research.